rsdoiel/antenna/archives/2025/columns_2025.26.md

 date: 2025-06-30, from: Doc Searls (at Harvard), New Old Blog

+Toward future downtowns.
+Two tabs I just opened on a conference call that I need to read later: Re:Permissioning the City, and Permissioning the City 2025 Update.
 Has stuff that&#39;s too important for news stories.
 Even if you disagree with it.
 Heather Cox Richardson interviews Barack Obama.
 Are we in one now?
-On a call right now where the topic of verifiable community is being discussed.
-We experienced it yesterday.
-Anyone know the significance of 1, 8, 15, 22, and 29?
+On a call [&#8230;]

 <br>